A Taste of Greece With S.A.L.T.

 Saragli

-Recipe courtesy of S.A.L.T Lab aboard Silver Moon, where it will be featured in a forthcoming cooking class all about figs and honey and the other sweet flavors of the region.
+Recipe courtesy of S.A.L.T Lab aboard Silver Moon, where it will be featured in a cooking class all about figs and honey and the other sweet flavors of the region.

 Greece’s golden nutty phyllo desserts drenched in syrup are said to have come from the kitchens of Persia.
-Similar in taste to Baklava, this heavenly rolled rather than layered variation, Saragli, presents few challenges for beginner bakers.
+Similar in taste to baklava, this heavenly rolled rather than layered variation, Saragli, presents few challenges for beginner bakers.

-“Phyllo pastry is the ultimate pastry as it is easy to handle,” says David Bilsland, S.A.L.T.
-Culinary Trainer and Chef instructor.
+“Phyllo pastry is the ultimate pastry as it is easy to handle,” says David Bilsland, S.A.L.T. culinary trainer and chef instructor.
 “You can brush layer after layer with butter and once baked it gives you a delightful, crunchy bite whatever the filling.”

 Between the layers of paper-thin pastry, the prized “Persian nut” also known as the walnut, was once a symbol of fertility and prosperity.
 It remains particularly beloved in Eastern Greece, where this recipe comes from.